-This collection of Thanksgiving unit study activities will make it easy for you to put together a fun and educational Thanksgiving themed unit study for November!
-I’ve included all kinds of ideas related to Pilgrims, the first Thanksgiving, Thanksgiving traditions, and more.
-If unit studies are new to you, check out my post on How to Create a Unit Study.
+This collection of Thanksgiving activities will make it easy for you to put together a fun and educational Thanksgiving themed unit.
+I’ve included all kinds of ideas related to Pilgrims, the First Thanksgiving, and Thanksgiving traditions.
+The resources include videos, printables, books, play, and more.

-A KWL is a great way to start any unit study and document your child’s learning.
+Thanksgiving KWL: A KWL is a great way to start any unit study and document your child’s learning.
 KWL stands for Know, Want to know, and Learned.
 Your learner lets you know what she already knows about the topic, what she wants to know, and what she has learned (at the end).

-Thanksgiving Spelling Words
+Thanksgiving Spelling and Vocabulary

 Choose the spelling words most appropriate for your child’s level.